TheMarlboroMan/libdansdl2/README.md

 ## TODO:

-- What about "establecer_posicion" on primitives?.
-Does it behave?.
-Should it?.
-	- It should move the origin and recalculate the position.
-	- Width and height could be ignored or could scale the thing.
-	- Thus, establecer_posicion should be virtual and be reimplemented on these classes :(.
 - Clear OLD functions with no use.
 Keep the interface simpler.
 	- We should actually take a look at the whole code...
 There's a lot of things that are only defined and never used.
 - Keep clearing old SDL_Rect functions.
 	- At least on the video part.